Magnetic ground states of a model for (TM)Nb$_3$S$_6$, TM=Co, Fe, Ni: Results and Discussion

-The left panel of Fig.~\ref{fig:energy} shows the energy per spin of the spin spiral state as function of $D$ and $J_2$ at $B=0.3$ and $K=0.1$, and the right panel shows the energy of the $3q$ state.
-While the spin spiral state energy has a non-monotonous behavior with $D$ and $J_2$, the energy of the $3q$ state is independent on $D$ and decreases monotonously with $J_2$.
-As a consequence, there will be a transition from the spiral to the $3q$ state as $J_2$ increases.
-Figure~\ref{fig:energy_difference} depicts the energy difference per spin between the $3q$ state and the spin spiral state for the same parameters as in Fig.~\ref{fig:energy}.
-The phase diagram does not change qualitatively as $B$ decreases from 0.3 to 0.05.
-The main difference is that with decreasing $B$, the phase space in which the spin spiral state is ground state increases somewhat (see Fig.~\ref{fig:energy_difference}).
+Figure~\ref{fig:phase_diagrams} shows the phase diagrams in the $D$-$J_2$ space for $K=0.1$ with $B=0.3$ and $B=0.4$.
+The $3q$ state occupies a region with small $D$ and non-zero $J_2$.
+For $B=0.3$ this phase is barely visible near $D=0$.
+As $B$ increases, this region increases in size.
+For $B=0.4$, the $3q$ state occupies a small strip near $D=0$ for small $J_2\alt0.1$ The $1q$ state is always the ground state for small $J_2$.
+The phase diagram does not change much as $B$ increases from 0.4 to 0.5.
+Furthermore, the dependence on $K$ is weak; decreasing $K$ by a factor of two from $K=0.1$ to $K=0.05$ only very slightly increases the region of the $3q$ state to larger $D$ and a larger range of $J_2$ by less than 0.04 for $J_2$ and about 0.02 for $D$.

-The transition from a co-planar N\'eel state to a non-coplanar $3q$ state with increasing $J_2$ was also confirmed by 3D atomistic simulations of the stochastic LLG equation\cite{garcia1998langevin} using Vampire\cite{Vampire}.
-In simulations with $J_2=0.05$ the low-temperature state was found to be the N\'eel state, but at $J_2=0.25$, the system ordered in the $3q$ state.
-In those simulations, $D=0$, the OOP coupling was FM with $J_3\approx0.2$, the biquadratic coupling $B\approx0.3$, and $K\approx0.1$ with the $z$-axis a hard axis.
+The transition from a co-planar N\'eel state to a non-coplanar $3q$ state with increasing $J_2$, and then to what appears to be a $2q$ state, was also confirmed by finite-T 3D atomistic simulations using the s-LLG equation\cite{garcia1998langevin}, as detailed earlier in this section.

-The out-of-plane susceptibility both for the $3q$ state and the spin spiral state is small.
-Figure~\ref{fig:Mz_3Q} shows the net $z$-component in the four-spin unit cell of the $3q$ state (left panel) for $H_z=0.5$ as function of $D$ and $J_2$, and the net $z$-component of the spin spiral state (right panel) for $B=0.3$, $K=0.1$, $D=0.1$ as function of $J_2$ and $H_z$.
-For $J_2=D=0$ the net $z$-component of the $3q$ state is only about 0.055, and it decreases with increasing $J_2$ to about 0.038 at $J_2=0.48$.
-The out-of-plane response of the $3q$ state is relatively insensitive to $B$, and only slightly larger (0.06 at $J_2=0$ for $B=0.005$ than for $B=0.3$.
-For the spin spiral state at $B=0.3$, $K=0.1$, and $D=0.1$, the response to the external field is even weaker and insensitive to $J_2$, with the net $z$-component per spin reaching only about 0.015 for $H_z=0.1$.
-A small out-of-plane susceptibility is consistent with the results for CoNb$_3$S$_6$ by Ghimire {\em et al.}\cite{ghimire2018large}.